 Mike Shelton’s backstage interviews with the original cast of “Side By Side By Sondheim” was broadcast on several hospital radio stations via the now defunct Hospital Radio Information Link.

-Founder member Barry Cobden, assisted by Keith Reeve, records the official opening of the Graham Hill Unit by HRH Prince Charles, for later broadcast.
-The speeches were made in the Patients Centre, with Barry and Keith huddled in the manager’s office with a tape recorder and other equipment.
+Founder member Barry Cobden, assisted by Keith Reeve, recorded the official opening of the Graham Hill Unit by HRH Prince Charles, for later broadcast.
+The speeches were made in the Patients Centre, with Barry and Keith huddled in the manager’s office with a tape recorder connected to the microphones via long cables.

-Nick Ashton joins Radio Brockley.
-Nick’s technical skiils provide to be invaluable for the upcoming marathon broadcast, and he still help sus now when we need his in-depth knoweldge.
+Nick Ashton joined Radio Brockley.
+Nick’s technical skills prove to be invaluable for the upcoming marathon broadcast, and he still helps us today when we need his in-depth knowledge.

-On 24th August we commence a week long sponsored broadcast marathon, where each presenter broadcasts for 24 hours non-stop, from the Patients Centre.
-It raises £2500 and is a massive leap forward in our technological capabilities.
-Michael Sundin (ex-Blue peter presenter) and Susan Tully (actress from BBC TV’s Grange Hill & Eastenders) paid us a visit.
+On 24th August we commenced a week long sponsored broadcast marathon, where each presenter broadcasts for 24 hours non-stop, from the Patients Centre.
+It raised £2500 and was a massive leap forward in our technological capabilities.
+Michael Sundin (ex-Blue Peter presenter) and Susan Tully (actress from BBC TV’s Grange Hill & Eastenders) paid us a visit.

 In the autumn a Wheelchair Race is held on the old staff car park to raise further funds.

 RB’s epic radio production of Charles Dickens “A Christmas Carol” is aired for the first time over the festive period.
 The cast includes consultants, senior nursing staff and RB members, some in cameo roles.
 The producer is Steph Farley, and the editor Keith Reeve.